 - Sub-contractors for the performance of any contract we enter into with them or you;

-- Service providers acting as processors who provide IT and system > administration services. > - Medical Practitioners to allow them to deliver their medical services to you; > - Professional advisers including lawyers, bankers, auditors and insurers based > who provide consultancy, banking, legal, insurance and accounting services.
+- Service providers acting as processors who provide IT and system administration services.

+- (where applicable) Medical Practitioners to allow them to deliver their medical services to you;

+- Professional advisers including lawyers, bankers, auditors and insurers based who provide consultancy, banking, legal, insurance and accounting services.